Valerian Kuybyshev: Death and legacy

+Kuybyshev's younger brother, Nikolay, was also an old Bolshevik and Red Army officer until his 1938 arrest in the Great Purge.

 Commemoration

-The city of Samara (the administrative city of the Samara Oblast, Russia), the town of Bolgar (in the Republic of Tatarstan, Russia), village of Haghartsin, Armenia, village of Urasar, Armenia were all renamed Kuybyshev during the period between 1935 and 1991.
-The town of Kuybyshev in Novosibirsk Oblast, Russia, still has his name to this day.
-There is a statue of him in the Kuybyshev Square in Samara and in Dushanbe, Tajikistan.
+The city of Samara (the administrative city of the Samara Oblast, Russia), the town of Bolgar (in the Republic of Tatarstan, Russia), the village of Haghartsin, Armenia, and the village of Urasar, Armenia were all renamed "Kuybyshev" during the period between 1935 and 1991.
+The town of Kuybyshev in Novosibirsk Oblast, Russia, retains the name to this day.
+Statues of Kuybyshev stand in Kuybyshev Square in Samara and in Dushanbe, Tajikistan.

+Ships named after Valerian Kuybyshev include: